 Most liposuction patients recover well and can go back to work after a few days.
 Expect to wait a few weeks to start strenuous exercise again.

-- Contour irregularities: Skin can appear bumpy or wavy because of uneven fat removal or low skin elasticity.
+- Contour irregularities: Skin can appear bumpy or wavy because of uneven fat removal or poor skin elasticity.
 These could be permanent changes that can only be corrected by more surgery.

 - Fluid accumulation: Pockets of fluid can develop under the skin and may need to be removed with a needle.